igrafx/miningkafka/howto.md

 There are numerous Kafka connectors, including many from the [Camel Kafka ecosystem](https://camel.apache.org/camel-kafka-connector/latest/).
 You may look for them in the [Maven repository](https://mvnrepository.com/) and directly download a **jar** or a **targz** as per your preference.
 You then have to place the **JAR** in the `docker-compose/connect-plugins/` directory.

+### Recommended Connectors

+Below are the installation commands for the recommended connectors:

+- **[File System Source Connector](https://www.confluent.io/hub/jcustenborder/kafka-connect-spooldir)**: For loading files in formats such as CSV, JSON, etc.

+- **[JDBC Connector (Source and Sink)](https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc)**: For connecting to JDBC-compatible databases.

+- **[iGrafx Sink Connector](#igrafx-aggregation-main-aggregation-and-igrafx-sink-connector)**: For sending data from Kafka topics to an iGrafx project.

+  You have two options to install the iGrafx Sink connector:
+  1. **Build the Connector Jar**: Follow the instructions in the [iGrafx Connectors section](#compilation-and-deployment-on-liveconnect) to build the connector JAR.
+  2. **Retrieve the Connector Jar from the pipeline**.

+> Note that you may also download the iGrafx UDFs by following [similar commands](#igrafx-udfs).

 ### Configuration for a Specific Kafka Topic